cstfre/QuizGen/README.md

 Youssef Ahmed @cstfre | Software Engineer Student

 For any help or questions, feel free to reach out via LinkedIn or Twitter.

----

-I hope this rephrased version meets your needs!
-If there's anything specific you'd like to adjust or focus on, let me know!